 The clearance is granted if the person responsible of granting the clearance finds that there is no material inside information in the Group, or – if such information is available – the person applying for clearance does not have or will have access to such information.

 If the request is cleared, you will receive a written clearance by e-mail.
 If the request is denied, you will be notified about it.
 If no notification is given by e-mail, the request should be considered as denied.

 How long is a clearing valid?

-Unless otherwise stated in the clearance message, it will be valid for 24 hours from the dating of the clearance message.
+Unless otherwise stated in the clearance message, it will be valid for 24 hours from the clearance message.

 What kind of self-examination must be made by the primary insider?